-S Material issue identified Indicate whether risk or opportuni ty (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1 Disposal of Ash Opportunity Opportunity Now, fly ash is being used in cement industries and other construction material manufacturing industries as a main raw material.
-Fly ash is a by-product of Thermal Power Plant.
+S. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1 Disposal of Ash Opportunity ash is being used in cement industries and other Fly ash is a by-product of Thermal Power Plant.
 Therefore, opportunity to its 100% utilization in manufacturing industries can be realized as a revenue potential.
-THDCIL is exploring alternate technologies and avenues for utilisation of Fly ash in various construction activities/ industries such as bricks, concrete pavement etc. to minimize storage in ash dyke.
-As per the market current trend the fly ash rate may vary at the time of actual sale.
-2 Legitimate expectation of PAFs/ locals Risk Based on working experience Constant communication and consultation/ interaction to build trust by interfacing with PAFs for resolution of issues.
+THDCIL is exploring alternate technologies and avenues for utilisation of Fly ash in various construction activities/ industries such as bricks, concrete pavement etc. to minimize storage in ash dyke. current trend the fly ash rate may vary at 2 Legitimate expectation of PAFs/ locals Risk Based on working experience Constant communication and consultation/ interaction to build trust by interfacing with PAFs for resolution of issues.
 Seeking intervention of Distt.
 Admin. to maintain law & order.
 High pursuance or motivation to PAFs to shifting.
-Payment of special package on one instalment.
-Delay in construction of project resulting increase in completion cost of project.
+Payment of special package on one instalment. of project resulting increase in completion